lalicia/50_projects_in_50_days/README.md

 I've really questioned why React, and libraries/frameworks in general, are so lauded over vanilla code.
 A lot of creation is achievable without these things, and in my experience here, more easily in a lot of cases!
 Perhaps this is still space for growth on my part, and I'm aware I'm not taking performance metrics into account as well as probably many other things - but these are just my thoughts.

-I completed the Udemy course AND the React conversions in just over a month, and honestly I worked longer days than I probably should have :laugh: I wish I'd made more reflective notes on the earlier projects but oh well.
+I completed the Udemy course AND the React conversions in just over a month, and honestly I worked longer days than I probably should have :joy: I wish I'd made more reflective notes on the earlier projects but oh well.

 I think the main takeaway is that if something intimidates you or seems completely out of reach, it's not.
 It's a series of steps and struggles and that's it.
 You just keep going and then you look back and realise you've actually come quite a long way, even if there's still a ways to go.